1 – Extend Your NUS Card Expiration Date

 For just £30 a year, or £70 for a three-year card, you can receive significant discounts (⅓) on rail travel.
 This is well worth investing in if you travel by rail frequently, however it’s worth noting that if you plan to commute to a place of work by train, railcard fares aren’t offered between 4:30AM and 10:00AM.

-Not only does Compare the Market offer Meerkat Movies, but you’ll now also benefit from Meerkat Meals.
-Meerkat Meals offers 2 for 1 one starters, main courses and desserts at many participating restaurants.
-One-day domestic, single-trip travel insurance starts from as little as ~£1-2, so this really is a top tip.
+Meerkat Meals via Compare the Market offers 2 for 1 one starters, main courses and desserts at many participating restaurants.
+You can access these discounts by simply purchasing a one-day domestic, single-trip travel insuranc, which can start from as little as £1-2, so this really is a top tip.

 If you’re a Spotify user, the price of your membership will jump up by 50% when you’re no longer classed as a student.
 However, if you still plan to live with friends or a partner, you can benefit from Spotify Premium Family.
 Five people residing at the same household can share one membership and split the cost, so you could end up getting an even cheaper rate than when you were a student!